 Step 2: Decide your newsletter’s purpose

-The next step is to figure out what you’re going to tell people.
-Hopefully some themes will jump out at you from the work you did in Step 1; if not, you’ll have to rely on your best guess for now.
+Hopefully some themes will jump out at you from reading past guest inquiries; if not, you’ll have to trust your instincts for now.

-The most important thing to remember about your newsletter: It’s not all about you!
-We’re all bombarded with information, and if something isn’t relevant we’ll tune it out.
+The most important thing to remember about your newsletter: it’s not about you.
+We’re all bombarded with information, and we’re tired of being sold to.
+If something isn’t relevant or useful to your audience, they’ll tune it out.

 - Identify what your potential renters need, then